-There is rest for the weary, There is rest for you.
+There is rest for the wearry, There is

 This tune was rearranged by Major B. F. White in 1869 for the fourth edition of the Sacred Harp.
 The air of this is an old melody and printed in the early song books of America, and appears in many song books.
 John Robinson was born in Norfolk, Eng., 1735, and left an orphan.
 He was converted under preaching of Whitfield, and ordained to the Methodist ministry.
 He later joined the Baptist, then the Independents, and finally became a Unitarian.
 He died 1790,